Pan Roasted Brussels Sprouts with Chorizo and Toasted Bread Crumbs

 The result is a side dish that will threaten to steal center stage.

-Spanish chorizo is a dry and cured sausage, seasoned heavily with smoked paprika, as well as garlic and other seasonings, and sold where you will find all kinds of other salumi (cured and dried meats).
-It’s almost always made from pork, and encased in an edible casing.
+Spanish chorizo is a dry and cured sausage seasoned heavily with smoked paprika, garlic, and other seasonings.
+It is sold where you will find all kinds of other salumi (cured and dried meats).
+It’s almost always made from pork and encased in an edible casing.
 That’s the version you are looking for for this recipe.

 If you like the idea, but need a vegetarian dish, yes, you can skip the chorizo altogether.
 If I were doing that, I might add a nice bit pinch of smoked paprika to the sauteing bread crumbs along with the garlic.